Skip to content

 Tasks and Scheduling

-Click on “New” in the Menu and then switch the type at the top from “Dashboard” to “Task”.
+To create a task via the UI click on “New” in the menu, then switch the type at the top from “Dashboard” to “Task”.

-To schedule a task that runs every 5 minutes, use:
+Schedule a task that runs every 5 minutes:

 SELECT INTERVAL '5 minutes'::SCHEDULE;